 Second

 Show them this Slide Deck that I created that shows warm and cool colors.
 The key here is that things in nature help inform what is cool and what is warm.
-Naturally the sun is hot and we use red, yellow and orange to illustrate it when we draw or paint it.
-That is why these are called warm colors.
-Similarly, water and grass are cool things, and so we associate blues and greens and purple colors with them.
-Thus, these are cool colors.
+Naturally the sun is hot.

 Third

-Now that students have an understanding of warm and cool colors and what happens to Snowmen when it is cold vs. when it is hot, it is time to create!
+Students now understand what happens to snowmen when it is cold vs. when it is hot.
+It is time to create!

 Prepare two 6″ squares using Watercolor paper per student.
 At a center, I have students paint using blue and purple watercolors.
-At another center, they use red, yellow and orange.
+In a separate area, students use red, yellow and orange.
 I remind them not to paint in one spot over and over.
 This way each color gets a turn to show off their beauty.

 Fourth